mio2smug/weather/README.md

 A button that will allow the user to switch from FAhrenheit to celsius

 IF user rejects geolocation, then allow them to input a zipcode

+My original idea had the background image of the website reflect to whatever the current weather the user is experiencing is but I couldn't find the gifs and videos that fit nicely with the dimensions of the webpage so I'll have to edit those myself at a future date